What the Color of Urine Says About Your Health

 - Pale yellow: This means that you are normal and are perfectly hydrated.
 This is good news because this is the best color to have.

-- Dark yellow: Your body is normal, but you need to drink more water.
+- Dark yellow: Your body is less-hydrated than the previous color, and you’ll need to drink more water.

 - Amber or honey: Your body isn’t getting the water it needs.
 You need to drink more water.

 - Syrup or dark beer: If you have this color urine, it means that you could have a liver disease or a severe case of dehydration.
-Drink more water.
-If the color stays the same, see your doctor.
+You should see your doctor.

 You may also like: